PantelisSfak/GHR/README.md

   	--adapter_train bottleneck_adapter
 ```

 There is the option to change the adapter type.
 Adapters can also be removed and fine tune the transformer without freezing the weights of its layers.
-In order to achieve better results when fine-tuning the whole model, it is recomended to decrease the learning rate (lr=2e-5 could be used).
+In order to achieve better results when fine-tuning the whole model without adapters, it is recomended to decrease the learning rate (lr=2e-5 could be used).
 Also apex `--fp16` is employed in order to accelerate training and prediction.
-To reproduce bert the bert_run_quac.py should be used.
+To reproduce bert the bert_run_quac.py file should be used.

 ## Evaluation